Built-in ToolsUnit Testing

 it("connecting into a room", async() => {

-// `room` is the server-side Room instance reference.
+// `room` is the backend Room instance reference.

 const room = await colyseus.createRoom("my_room", {});

-// `client1` is the client-side `Room` instance reference (from the JavaScript SDK)
+// `client1` is the frontend `Room` instance reference (from the JavaScript SDK)

 const client1 = await colyseus.connectTo(room);